mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

 ## Source Maps

 The biggest contributor to the size of our production bundle is the source maps that are generated in the bundle itself.
 In production mode, we should either generate the source maps as a separate file, or omit the source maps altogether.
-Using the new `options.mode` parameter that we obtained, this is easy to configure.
+Using the new `options.mode` parameter that we set up, this is easy to configure.
 Simply change the `devtool` option in web configuration section of the `webpack.config.js` file.

 _webpack.config.js_
 ```js